dmitryvinn/dvinnik.dev/src/data/events/2021/porto-tech-hub/index.md

 category: 'event'
 cover: './cover.jpg'
 title: 'Porto Tech Hub'
-description: 'The conference featured speakers from different areas & sectors.'
+description: 'The conference featured speakers from different areas & sectors with theme that was all about tech and bringing professionals together for knowledge sharing and an amazing networking experience'
 date: '2021-10-18'
 tags: ['web', 'mobile']
 published: true